 Social isolation and loneliness are important, pervasive, and often unrecognized, issues that impact people's physical and mental health.
 More than one in four adults live alone in the US and a recent survey reported three in five adults now struggle with feelings of loneliness.
 This has increased 13 percent since 2018 and much of this growth is likely attributed to the COVID-19 pandemic and related statewide shutdowns, stay at home orders, and restricted hospital and nursing home visitation.
 Social isolation and/or loneliness has been associated with a 29 percent increase in coronary heart disease, a 32 percent increase in stroke, and a 50 percent increase in dementia.
-Loneliness is also associated with higher rates of depression, anxiety, suicide, and poorer outcomes among heart disease patients.
-Social isolation among older adults contributes to an estimated additional \$6.7 billion in annual federal spending.
+Loneliness is also associated with higher rates of depression, anxiety, suicide, and poorer outcomes among heart disease patients.10 Social isolation among older adults contributes to an estimated additional \$6.7 billion in annual federal spending.11 Although it is a significant and costly social determinant of health, health professionals rarely screen for social isolation.